Apples and Art Studio Tour, 2017

 My earliest experience in creating pottery was in South Australia where I was born and raised.
 As a young person, I took an evening course in pottery at the Mount Gambier Adult Education Center and from this experience I learned that I really enjoyed working with clay.
 I resolved that one day I would master the art of pottery.

-My serious pottery studies began seventeen years ago, and since that time I have continued to refine my skills, both in creating the forms and in painting the designs.
+My serious pottery studies began eighteen years ago, and since that time I have continued to refine my skills, both in creating the forms and in painting the designs.
 I have taken courses as an independent student in art schools and community centers, and attended workshops given by recognized artists.

 I am a member of the Claycrafters Pottery Guild in Pointe-Claire, Quebec, and my present studies include a course in advanced claywork at the Town of Mount Royal Pottery Studio.